Khaspper/Pomodoro_Cafe/README.md

 WHAT THE FREAK!!!!
 I'm on a time crunch so I will ignore this for now and will get back to this later...
 Rate limit: 1
 Markus: 0

+Fri Sept 19th 12:45 PM I will add health check API idk I saw a youtube video talking about it so now I just wanna implement it